• Skip to primary navigation

 Now.
 It’s two months later.
 You’ve got $3,000 a month coming in regularly and you’re confident you won’t need to move your husband and children into your parents’ basement next month.
 You’re steady.
 Stable.

-Now it’s time to grow.
+It’s time to grow.

-Now you start going intense with the marketing.
+Now you go intense with the marketing.

 So, where the heck do you find these people?
 Good question.